Tucked between Bainbridge Island and Bremerton on the Kitsap Peninsula, Illahee State Park occupies prime beachfront on Port Orchard Bay.

 Latitude: 47º 35' 56.97" N (47.5991) Longitude: 122º 35' 31.92" W (-122.5922)

-The park has 23 standard sites, two full-hookup sites, five hiker / biker sites, one dump station, four restrooms (two ADA), and two showers.
+The park has 23 standard sites, two full-hookup sites, two hiker/biker sites, one dump station, four restrooms (two ADA), and two showers.
 Tent spaces are suitable for any RV, but provide no hookups.
-Maximum site length is 40-feet (limited availability).
+Maximum site length is 40 feet (limited availability).
 Campsite reservations are available May 15 through Sept 15.

 Reservations & fees